 for $\F^a, \G^a\in \bf{D}(X)^a$. \end{rmk}

 \begin{rmk} The standard argument shows that there is a functorial isomorphism

 for any open $U\in X$, $\F^a, \G^a\in \bf{D}(X)^a$. \end{rmk}

-Now we give show a local version of the $((-)_!, (-)^a)$-adjunction, and relate $\bf{R}\ud{\cal{H}om}$ (resp. $\bf{R}\rm{Hom}$) to the certain derived functor.
+Now we show a local version of the $((-)_!, (-)^a)$-adjunction, and relate $\bf{R}\ud{\cal{H}om}$ (resp. $\bf{R}\rm{Hom}$) to a certain derived functor.
 This goes in complete analogy with the situation in the usual (not almost) world.

 \begin{lemma} Let $(X, \O_X)$ be a ringed $R$-site.
 Then \begin{enumerate}[label=\textbf{(\arabic*)}] \item There is a functorial isomorphism

 for any $\F^a\in \bf{D}(X)^a$ and $\G\in \bf{D}(X)$.
 In particular, this isomorphism induces functorial isomorphisms